-Wholefoods market recently announced that functional mushrooms aka the superfood mushrooms– Reishi, Chaga, Cordyceps, Lion’s Mane etc. will be one of the top health trends of 2018.
+Wholefoods market recently announced that functional mushrooms aka the medicinal mushrooms– Reishi, Chaga, Cordyceps, Lion’s Mane are one of the top health trends today.

 For a long time, mushrooms have been hidden in the Western shadows, but now their entry into the spotlight has finally arrived!

-These ancient mushrooms have long been considered the “original superfoods.”
+These ancient mushroom immune booster have long been considered the “original superfoods.”
 In many great Eastern traditions, mushrooms have been revered for centuries as incredibly nutritious foods used to support optimal health and longevity.

 The rising popularity of functional mushrooms offers us unbelievable new levels of abundant health that we never believed possible.